-Here you fill find a script with all the steps for the loving kindness meditation, which is also known as ‘metta meditation‘.
+Here you fill find a script with all the steps and words for the loving kindness meditation, which is also known as ‘metta meditation‘.
 Loving kindness is a Buddhist practice and means saying a prayer/mantra.
 This can be done out loud or in your heart.
 Read further…

-Compassion means that we wish good things to other people, and that we have a very caring attitude towards them.
-You can imagine yourself to be a parent, and you can place yourself in the feeling that a parent has for a young child.
+How does ‘metta’ feel?
+You can imagine being a parent, and you can put yourself in the sense that a parent has for a young child.
 That feeling is somewhere in the body.
-These are not only thoughts, but also emotions and a physical feeling that you get when you approach another person with loving kindness.
+These are not only thoughts, but also emotions and a physical feeling that you get when you approach another person with Loving Kindness.

-The steps (script) of the loving kindness meditation
+The steps (script) of the metta meditation

 Step 1 – Choose one or more people for this ‘compassion prayer’

-- I wish that you suffer less.
+- I wish you would suffer less.

-- May you receive protection.
+- May you be safe and protected.